 In this article, we’ll discuss how to build a wooden dummy.
-We’ll answer some of the most common questions asked when making a wooden dummy and we’ll provide a number of wooden dummy plans (in images and PDFs) from different lineages.
+We’ll answer some of the most common questions asked when making a wooden dummy and we’ll provide a number of the best Wing Chun wooden dummy plans (in images and PDFs) from different lineages.

 This is a Wing Chun dummy DIY article, so bear in mind that results will vary, depending on your approach.